BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Node-Fetch.md

 ### Using Anonymous Functions

 All of these callbacks can make things complicated to follow.
 After all, we now have three callback functions and one call to `fetch()` just to get a result back.
 Sometimes it's nice to separate things out like that but most of the time it just gets confusing.
 To make things more concise, we can use [anonymous functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions).
+An anonymous function is simply a function that's not assigned to a named variable.
+Instead, you pass it as an argument to another function such as `.then()` or `.catch()`.

 This uses anonymous functions and promise chaining to consolidate all of the above into one function: